TianMayCry9/BioX/README.md

 ![image](https://github.com/TianMayCry9/BioX/blob/master/BioX.png)
-# BioX - Biological Sequence Compression Tool
+# BioX - Biological Sequence Compression and Analysis Tool

 BioX is an efficient, lossless compression tool designed specifically for biological sequence data.
 It utilizes innovative compression algorithms to achieve high compression ratios and fast decompression speeds.
-It supports compression of DNA, RNA, protein sequences, and FASTQ data, and can handle sequences with or without quality scores.
+It can handle all file types, especially DNA, RNA, and protein FASTA and FASTQ sequence files, and can handle sequences with or without quality scores.
 Fully supports FASTA and FASTQ formats, including all special characters, and there are no limitations on sequence length or quantity.

+In addition to compression, BioX offers sequence analysis features, including distance calculation methods (ncd, bcd, lzjd), KNN classification with customizable neighbor settings, taxonomy-based classification at various NCBI levels, distance correction coefficients, and phylogenetic tree construction.

 ## Features